souradipp76/MM-PoE/paper/paper.md

 This paper argues that language models can benefit from an explicit two-step reasoning process akin to human problem-solving techniques.
 The proposed method, dubbed the Process of Elimination (POE), enhances the decision-making process by first scoring and then eliminating options that are seemingly incorrect before focusing on selecting the correct answer from the remaining choices.
 This method is designed to align with natural human reasoning by replicating how individuals often approach multiple-choice questions, particularly under the constraint of time and accuracy, as frequently experienced in academic testing environments.

 Our hypothesis posits that language models, when equipped with a mechanism to discard implausible answers systematically, can achieve better performance on multiple-choice reasoning tasks.
 This is particularly relevant in the context of logical reasoning, where the elimination of clearly incorrect options can simplify the decision process and potentially lead to more accurate outcomes.
-This idea is supported by previous work demonstrating the effectiveness of LMs in various reasoning tasks when adapted to more human-like reasoning methods [Brown et al., 2020; Holtzman et al., 2021].
+This idea is supported by previous work demonstrating the effectiveness of LMs in various reasoning tasks when adapted to more human-like reasoning methods[Holtzman et al., 2021].

 In the development of POE, we draw inspiration from the established capabilities of LMs to handle complex reasoning tasks [Brown et al., 2020] and the known strategies that humans employ in test-taking scenarios.
 The approach builds on the foundational work in language modeling likelihood [Brown et al., 2020], which demonstrates the LMs' ability to perform in-context learning.
 By incorporating a structured process to eliminate unlikely choices, POE aims to refine this capability, making it more targeted and efficient in dealing with the nuanced challenges presented by multiple-choice questions.